 It reasonably appears necessary to do so to protect the integrity, security, or functionality of the university or to protect ETSU from liability.

-- There is reasonable cause to believe that the user has violated, or is violating, this protocol.
+- There is reasonable cause to believe that the user has violated, or is violating,

 An account appears to be engaged in unusual or unusually excessive activity, as indicated by the monitoring of general activity and usage patterns.